Research In Action

 I recently had the pleasure to attend the sixth Automated Vehicles Symposium in Orlando, Florida.This annual conference has become a focal point for all transportation researchers, technologists and safety engineers who work relentlessly to make our roads safer.
-This year, the Center for Injury Research and Prevention (CIRP) at Children’s Hospital of Philadelphia was well-represented with three posters presented by Thomas Seacrist, MBE, Aditya Belwadi, PhD, CPST, and myself (pictured here).
+This year, the Center for Injury Research and Prevention (CIRP) at Children’s Hospital of Philadelphia was well-represented with three posters presented by me and two of my colleagues, Thomas Seacrist, MBE and Aditya Belwadi, PhD.

 The body of work we introduced to the audience was a reminder to everyone that, even though the expectation is that self-driving or driverless cars will help us reach the Vision Zero objective where no one dies on the road, human factors are crucial to safe deployment of self-driving technology: